 Test 1.
-You paid wages of \$1,500 or more in any calendar guarter in 1999 or 2000.
+You paid wages of \$1,500 or more in any calendar quarter in 2003 or 2004.

 Test 2.
-You had one or more employees for at least some part of a day in any 20 or more different weeks in 1999 or 20 or more different weeks in 2000.
+You had one or more employees for at least some part of a day in any 20 or more different weeks in 2003 or 20 or more different weeks in 2004.

 Count all regular, temporary, and part-time employees.
 A partnership should not count its partners.
 If a business changes hands during the year, each employer who meets Test 1 or 2 must file.
-Do not report wages paid by the prior (or subsequent) employer.
+For purposes of Test 1 or Test 2 only, do not include wages paid by the prior (or subsequent) employer.

 Household employers.
-File a FUTA tax return only if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 1999 or 2000 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
-Individuals, estates, and trusts that owe FUTA tax for household work in a private home, in most cases, must file Schedule H (Form 1040), Household Employment Taxes, instead of Form 940 or 940-EZ.
-See the Instructions for Household Employers.
+File a FUTA tax return only if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 2003 or 2004 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
+Individuals, estates, and trusts that owe FUTA tax for household work in a private home, in most cases, must file Schedule H (Form 1040), Household Employment Taxes, instead of Form 940 or Form 940-EZ.
+See the Instructions for Schedule H (Form 1040), Household Employers.

-In some cases, such as when you employ both household employees and other employees, you may choose to report social security, Medicare, and withheld Federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of on Schedule H. If you choose to report on Form 941 or 943, you must use Form 940 or 940-EZ to report FUTA tax.
+In some cases, such as when you employ both household employees and other employees, you may choose to report social security, Medicare, and withheld federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, instead of on Schedule H (Form 1040).
+If you choose to report on Form 941 or Form 943, you must use Form 940 or Form 940-EZ to report FUTA tax.